hirrolot/metalang99/README.md

 ## Motivation

-The C macro system can be viewed as a tool to extend the language with custom syntactic sugar, to make code closer to the problem domain.
-However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
-We cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.
+The C macro system is as a tool to extend the language with custom syntactic sugar, to make code closer to the problem domain.
+However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens; we cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

 To solve the problem, I have implemented Metalang99.
 Having its functionality at our disposal, it becomes possible to develop even fairly non-trivial metaprograms, such as [Datatype99]: